Numerical dimension and locally ample curves: Proof of Theorem A

 \begin{customthm}{A}[Numerical dimension via restriction] With the same assumptions as in proposition \ref{prop:num dom}.
-Then $\kappa_{\sigma}(\eta)\leq \kappa_{\sigma}(\eta|_Y)$. \end{customthm} \begin{proof} Combine proposition \ref{prop:num dom} and \ref{prop:num dim} and note that if $Y$ is locally ample, then $E\rightarrow Y$ is equidimensional \cite[Proposition 4.6]{Lau16}. \end{proof}
+Then $\kappa_{\sigma}(\eta)\leq \kappa_{\sigma}(\eta|_Y)$. \end{customthm} \begin{proof} Combine Proposition \ref{prop:num dom} and \ref{prop:num dim} and note that if $Y$ is locally ample, then $E\rightarrow Y$ is equidimensional \cite[Proposition 4.6]{Lau16}. \end{proof}

-\section{Applications of theorem \ref{thm: 3}}
+\section{Applications of Theorem \ref{thm: 3}}

-We give three applications of theorem \ref{thm: 3}.
-The first one is on positivity of cycle classes of locally ample and ample curves; the second one concerns the fact that locally ample subvarieties cannot be contracted and the third one relates numerical dimension and partial positivity.
+We give two applications of Theorem \ref{thm: 3}.
+The first one is on positivity of cycle classes of locally ample and ample curves; the second one concerns the fact that locally ample subvarieties cannot be contracted.